 Like a domain name, hosting is an essential for setting up your site.
 It will also probably be the largest monthly cost, so it’s important to ensure you’re choosing the right host.

 Hosting is a tricky thing to price out.
 While plenty of hosts offer $2/ or $3/month hosting plans, the old adage ‘You get what you pay for’ especially counts toward hosting.
 You could host your own site, trust it to a shared host, or you could go with a managed WordPress host like Pressable.
-Along with your hosting subscription, you’ll get plenty of added value with 24/7 support, WP101, and Jetpack Security Daily.
+Along with your hosting subscription, you’ll get plenty of added value with 24/7 WordPress hosting support, and Jetpack Security Daily.

 Cost: $2 for basic hosting, prices vary for premium managed hosting